nihr43/debian-preseed/README.md

 # debian-preseed

-This is intended for hardware with two drives which are put into md raid.
-The result is a machine on the network with keyed root ssh enabled with hostname "debian-unconfigured-...." where "...." are random characters.
+This is a project for developing and testing debian preseeds.
+The result is an iso patched with a preseed and a bootloader that will automatically execute it.
+The result machine has keyed root ssh enabled with hostname "debian-unconfigured".
+If anyone else uses this, you will want to edit the preseed to land your own ssh key.

-_/dev/sda and /dev/sdb are currently hardcoded_
+# rapid testing

-The Makefile knows how to test the iso via qemu:
+Preseeding is notoriously fragile and time consuming.
+Provided is a Makefile that knows how to test the iso via qemu:

 ```
+cp raid.cfg preseed.cfg # <- choose a mode first
-make vm
+make
 ```

+On modern hardware, it takes 2-3 minutes to run a complete install.
+To rinse and repeat: `make clean && make`.

+Provided are two 'modes'.  single_disk.cfg and raid.cfg.
+Before building, cp one of these to `preseed.cfg`; that is what the makefile looks for.

-Unlike some other methods, we do not mount the iso for modification or leave this directory, so building the iso does not require sudo.
+Unlike some other methods, we do not mount the iso for modification or leave this directory, so building the iso does not require root.

 _catch..._